 Subsidies, discounts and payment options

 Grants are available through Warm Up New Zealand: Healthy Homes for ceiling and underfloor insulation for rental properties occupied by low-income tenants.

-If you don't qualify for a subsidy, some councils assist by letting you add the cost of installing insulation to rates payments.
+If you don't qualify for a subsidy, some councils assist by letting you add the cost of the insulation to rates payments.